icann-dns/puppet-dns/README.md

 ####  Complex master server example

   The following is an example where we have three layers of server top layer -> middle -> edge.
 The basics of this is to demonstrate how a server (middle) can both import and export configuration.
-This example will also use hiera  with a hierarchy as follows, this allows you to configure the zones in one common locatio9ns and the relations ships in the node specific filess, this allows you to configure the zones in one common locatio9ns and the relations ships in the node specific files
+This example will also use hiera  with a hierarchy as follows, this allows you to configure the zones in one common locations and the relations ships in the node specific files, this allows you to configure the zones in one common locations and the relations ships in the node specific files

 ```yaml
 :hierarchy: